andyholmes/gnome-shell-extension-mconnect/README.md

-# MConnect integration for Gnome Shell 3.24+
+# KDE Connect/MConnect integration for Gnome Shell 3.24+
-This extension provides integration for MConnect into Gnome Shell, in the most native way possible.
+This extension aims to provide integration for KDE Connect/MConnect in Gnome Shell, in the most native way possible.

 [MConnect](https://github.com/bboozzoo/mconnect) is a KDE Connect protocol implementation in Vala/C.